jamiljami/inequality_ai/1_literature_review/0_template/a_summary.md

 - SAME FORMAT

-## Background/Citations/Sources
+## 1. Background/Citations/Sources

 Example Areas:
 - Background - where is the author coming from, who are they and what is their experience?
 - Citations/Sources - are they citing from any sources inlcuding for their data and why those sources?
 - Caveats - any caveats, limitations or errors in these areas

-## Research Direction/Questions/Framework/Methodology
+## 2. Direction/Questions/Framework/Methodology

 Example Areas:
 - Direction - where is the author taking the direction of this paper and why?